JiaxiYuan/UdacityMachineLearningEngineer/P6_capstone/proposal.md

 ### Problem Statement

-The problem to be investigated here is how to use machine learning to compose a classical song.
-Some sample classical songs will be used as the training data and a model will be generated which can be used to compose a new song.
-The input data(song) needs some preprocessing before it can be used for training.
-During the training, a "memory cell" value should be passed down for multiple time steps.
-Finally, the model should be able to compose a song which sounds the same style of the input songs.
+The prblem to be investigated here is how to use machine learning to realized handwritten digits recognition.
+MINIST dataset will be used as both training data and testing data.
+Differnt training methods will be appied, such as SVM, CNN, deep learning.
+After applying the model to testing data, a accuracy comparison will be done between different models to see which one has the best result.
+Some preprocessing of the input data might be done before training.

 ### Datasets and Inputs